This Binary Universe: Overview

 Prior to This Binary Universe, BT was at the forefront of the trance scene, creating and producing a wealth of popular singles for himself and others, including "Pop" for the pop group *NSYNC.
-BT's most successful album, Emotional Technology, was the beginning of a more introspective and mature sound, which carried over to the soundtracks Transeau was producing at the time, including those for the films Stealth and Monster.
+BT's previous and most successful album, Emotional Technology, was the beginning of a more introspective and mature sound, which carried over to the soundtracks Transeau was producing at the time, including those for the films Stealth and Monster.
 These film scores featured minimal beats, lush orchestration and significant use of piano and acoustic guitar.
-Spurred by these newfound sonic boundaries and the birth of his daughter Kaia, Transeau created an entirely downtempo album of original works, mainly as lullabies for his daughter.
+Spurred by these newfound sonic boundaries and the birth of his daughter Kaia, Transeau sought to create a downtempo album of original works, mainly as lullabies for his daughter.
 Kaia also sat in Transeau's lap throughout most of the production on the album, and can indeed be seen in several studios with Transeau in the included video for "Good Morning Kaia".

-With This Binary Universe, Transeau sought to further his compositional skills, seeking out inspiration from indie rock and jazz, using their chord progressions and song structures.
-The album makes extensive use of circuit bending, which consists of intentionally mis-wiring and short-circuiting keyboards and children's toys to obtain interesting sequences of sounds that are later processed and time-corrected.
-He also invented wholly original instruments to make unique tones that wouldn't be possible for anyone else to recreate or copy.
-Many of the beats and rhythms in the album were created by computer programs Brian Transeau developed himself to produce the effects he wanted, including Stutter Edit and Break Tweaker.
-Both have since been released by iZotope, who acquired BT's software company Sonik Architects in 2010.
+With This Binary Universe, Transeau sought to further his compositional skills, seeking out inspiration from genres such as indie rock and jazz, utilizing their chord progressions and song structures.
+The album makes extensive use of circuit bending, a technique which consists of intentionally miswiring and short-circuiting keyboards and children's toys to obtain unique sequences of sounds that are later processed and time-corrected.
+Many of the beats and rhythms in the album were created by computer programs Transeau developed himself to produce the effects he desired, including Stutter Edit and BreakTweaker; both programs have since been released widely by iZotope, who acquired BT's software company Sonik Architects in 2010, although BreakTweaker has since been discontinued.

 "All That Makes Us Human Continues" was written entirely in Csound, a music sequencer written in the programming language C, over a period of six months.
 Several tracks also feature a full 110-piece orchestra; most notably, "The Antikythera Mechanism", which features the orchestra both in original and beat stuttered forms.
-The only traces left of previous BT albums are the closing minutes of "The Internal Locus", with its pronounced hip hop beat, and album closer "Good Morning Kaia", an ambient rock number filled with ocean sounds that is dedicated to his daughter.
+The only remaining traces of BT's prior musical style are the closing minutes of "The Internal Locus", with its pronounced hip hop beat, and album closer "Good Morning Kaia", an ambient rock piece featuring ocean sounds and dedicated to his daughter.

 Reception

 This Binary Universe was a critical success, with several reviewers praising the new sonic directions and sensibilities, and favourable reviews appearing not only in mainstream print but also in instrument and electronic music publications, such as Keyboard Magazine.
 Being a low-key release, commercial success was minimal.
-John Diliberto, his Amazon.com editorial review, wrote favorably of the album, saying, "BT reveals himself as a master of Eno-esque melancholy, as simple melodies evolve through an electro-orchestral instrumental palette."
+John Diliberto, in his Amazon.com editorial review, wrote favorably of the album, saying, "BT reveals himself as a master of Eno-esque melancholy, as simple melodies evolve through an electro-orchestral instrumental palette."
 After praising the album's many styles, he concluded his review by stating, "This Binary Universe may be the first ambient symphony of the 21st century."

 Tangerine Circus's keyboard player Lalo Mariné cited This Binary Universe as one of his top five favorite albums.